KhalidAlajmi-94/Spatial-data-manipulation-and-classification/README.md

 # Spatial-data-manipulation-and-classification
-• This Python script calculates the data’s parentage of change and then classify it
+• This Python script calculates the data’s parentage of change and then classify it by using Arcgis cursors